exponentcms/retrotheme/README.md

 exponent-themes
 ===============

-Optional themes for use with ExponentCMS v2.x
+Optional theme for use with ExponentCMS v2.3.0+